worlddemocrats/federation/STRATEGIC_PLAN.md

 We differentiate ourselves in this space through several unique strategies:

 - **Grassroots Mobilization**: While much of the work on global governance takes place at the policy level, we engage the general public.
-We aim to foster a culture of global citizenship, solidarity, and grassroots support for the cause, which distinguishes us as a people-centered organization.
+We aim to foster a culture of global citizenship, solidarity, and grassroots support for the cause.

-- **Holistic Approach**: Unlike many organizations that focus on a specific area, such as global governance, democracy promotion, or existential risk mitigation, we take a comprehensive approach.
+- **Holistic Approach**: Unlike many organizations that focus on a specific area, we take a comprehensive approach.
 We address the general need for democratic world governance and position ourselves as a holistic player in the field.

-- **Innovation and Adaptability**: We are committed to embracing emerging trends, technologies, and approaches to enhance our impact and effectiveness.
-This forward-thinking mindset allows us to remain at the cutting-edge of the global governance landscape and sets us apart from more traditional institutions.
+- **Innovation and Adaptability**: We are embracing emerging trends, technologies, and approaches to enhance our impact and effectiveness.
+This mindset allows us to remain at the cutting-edge of the global governance landscape and sets us apart from more traditional institutions.

 ## Target Audience